digbmc/germantown-y/_exhibits/introduction.md

 - Colored Y becomes even more important for providing aid since the Government failed to adequately support the black community

-- Power struggles between the white and black YWCA leaders, the Black Germantown leadership communicated with the black national YWCA to challenge  white authority together and support one another
+- Power struggles between the white and Black YWCA leaders, the Black Germantown leadership communicated with the Black national YWCA to challenge  white authority together and support one another

 1940’s:

-- WWII, aided in the war effort and collaborated with Fort Dix soldiers
+- WWII, branch aided in the war effort and collaborated with Fort Dix soldiers

-- Second wave of the Great Migration, Germantown black community grows
+- Second wave of the Great Migration, Germantown Black community grows

 - Participated in the Civil Rights movement